 What do you do with your leftover pavlova?

-Any leftover pavlova can be used for Eton mess.
+Assuming that you have leftover pavlova – and there are no guarantees that it will be the case – it can be used for Eton mess.
 It was one of Mum’s favourite desserts – she would order Eton mess regularly when we went out for dinner.

 Eton mess: A mixture of strawberries or red berries, whipped cream and/or vanilla ice cream and broken meringue.
 Mess refers either to its appearance or because it was ‘eaten in